decretist/Dissertation/Chapter2/chapter2.markdown

 controversial example) is much more compact and memorable than one to Sankt Gallen, Stiftsbibliothek 673.
-Rudolf Weigand (†1998) generated the original list of *sigla* in the course of his groundbreaking study of early glossed manuscripts of the *Decretum*, (*Die Glossen zum "Dekret"
-Gratians: Studien zu den frühen Glossen und Glosskompositionen*, Studia Gratiana 25-26 (Rome, 1991)).
+Rudolf Weigand (†1998) generated the original list of *sigla* in the course of his groundbreaking study of early glossed manuscripts of the *Decretum*, Rudolf Weigand, *Die Glossen zum "Dekret" Gratians: Studien zu den frühen Glossen und Glosskompositionen*, Studia Gratiana 25-26 (Rome, 1991).
 In the context of Weigand's study early means before 1216, when Johannes Teutonicus (†1245) finalized the ordinary gloss, or standardized commentary, on the *Decretum*.
 Manuscripts falling outside the original scope of Weigand's investigation are now assigned *sigla* following the pattern he set.
 For example, Paris, Bibliothèque Nationale de France, nouvelles acquisitions latines 1761, although an extremely important and early (possible the